ashotptr/Angelware/README.md

 DPI detection rates will appear higher because the same absolute TTD is a larger fraction of the shorter window.
 Keep the window at 120 s for comparability with the simulated reference data.
+### IP Reputation Scoring

+The cumulative score is additive across all dimensions observed for a source IP.
+A request with `python-requests` + no Accept-Language already scores 35 (SUSPECT).
+A distributed attack where the same fingerprint appears from 3 IPs adds +25 (≥50, LIKELY_BOT).

+No single indicator is conclusive — this is intentional.
+A legitimate developer might curl a login form.
+Stacking multiple weak signals into a composite score is the pattern used by commercial bot-management platforms (Castle, Cloudflare, Akamai Bot Manager).

+### Off-Hours Detection

+`off_hours_pct = attempts_outside_08:00-22:00 / total_attempts × 100`

+A threshold of 50% means the majority of traffic must be nocturnal before an alert fires — avoiding false positives from evening users while still catching campaigns launched from distant time zones.

+### Unknown-Account Spike

+A service with 3 known users (alice, bob, admin) receiving 100 login attempts, of which 70 target unknown emails:

+`unknown_acct_pct = 70/100 × 100 = 70%`  (threshold 40%)

+This indicates the attacker used a bulk breach dump not filtered for this service's user base — exactly as described in the article.

+The per-IP breakdown in `/stats/advanced → per_ip_unknowns` reveals which
+source IP drives the spray, enabling targeted tarpit escalation even when the timing CV is too high for Engine 2 to trigger alone.

 ---